10 Essential Strategies for Preventing ACL Tears in Basketball: Expert Tips for Long-Term Joint Health

 • Offer sport-specific training recommendations

-Consider undergoing a functional movement screen or biomechanical analysis to identify any imbalances or weaknesses that may increase your risk of ACL injuries.
+Think about undergoing a functional movement screen or biomechanical analysis to spot any imbalances or weaknesses that may raise your risk of ACL injuries.

 The Long-Term Benefits of ACL Injury Prevention

-By implementing these expert strategies for preventing ACL tears in basketball, you’re not only reducing your risk of injury but also setting yourself up for long-term success in the sport.
-The benefits of a comprehensive ACL injury prevention program extend far beyond avoiding tears and include:
+By putting these expert strategies for preventing ACL tears in basketball into action, you’re not only lowering your risk of injury but also setting yourself up for long-term success in the sport.
+The benefits of a comprehensive ACL injury prevention program reach well beyond avoiding tears and include:

 1. Improved overall performance on the court